Grilled Whole Red Snapper (Oven Grilled)

 Green marinade for fish in a mixing bowl

-4. Rub the marinade all over the fish making sure to stick the marinade into every cut on the fish.
+4. Rub the marinade all over the fish.
+Spread it evenly on the first side, then flip it and rub it on the second side.
+Make sure to stick the marinade into every cut inside of the fish.

 Marinated Red Snapper

-4. Bake fish in 400 degrees Fahrenheit oven for 20 mins.
-Then broil for 5 minutes to achieve a crispy top.
+4. Place fish on a lined baking sheet.
+To oven grill fish: Bake it at 400 degrees F (Fahrenheit) for 20 mins.
+Then broil for 5 minutes to achieve a crispy skin.

 Oven Grilled Red Snapper on baking sheet